Jbobrick12/note-taker/README.md

 ## Description
-This project uses MySQL and allows the user to write and save notes to a database.
+This project uses MySQL and allows the user to write and save notes.

 ## Table of Contents
 - [Installation](#installation)